Binghamton, New York: Parks and recreation

 Binghamton is known for its bicycling and walking clubs, facilities, and trails.
-The Binghamton River Trail is an urban trail starting at Confluence Park, where the rivers intersect, and traveling alongside the Chenango River, past the Martin Luther King, Jr. Promenade and Noyes Island, up to Cheri A. Lindsey Park in the North Side.
-In 2007, Country Home magazine named Binghamton the ninth-greenest city in the country.
+The Binghamton River Trail is an urban trail starting at Confluence Park, where the rivers merge, and traveling alongside the Chenango River, past the Martin Luther King, Jr. Promenade and Noyes Island, up to Cheri A. Lindsey Park in the North Side.

 Government

 Since its incorporation as a city in 1867, Binghamton has been a municipality with a "strong" mayor–council form of government.
 The city government, originally housed in the old Municipal Building on Collier Street (now the Grand Royale Hotel), is now based at the Binghamton City Hall which occupies the west-wing of Government Plaza on the corner of State and Hawley streets.
 The mayor and councilors are elected to four-year terms and are limited to serving two terms.
 The Binghamton City Council is a unicameral body of seven Council members whose districts are defined by geographic population boundaries.